osscar-org/scicode-widgets/docs/src/developers.rst

    tox -e docs

-To open the doc with for example firefox you can run
+To open the documentation with Firefox, for example, you can run:

 .. code-block:: bash